 Dr. Perry directs one of two-dozen fellowships approved by the American Society of Oculofacial Plastic and Reconstructive Surgery and he has trained surgeons working at the Cleveland Clinic and around the country.
 He has participated in many named lectureships, grand rounds and visiting professorships, and he lectures nationally and internationally.

-Dr. Perry also specializes in blepharoplasty eyelid surgery and forehead brow lift treatments.
+Dr. Perry also specializes in blepharoplasty eyelid surgery, cosmetic eyelid and facial surgery, cosmetic neurotoxin and filler injections, and forehead brow lift treatments.